DrummerViking/IBTool/README.md

 ``` powershell
 Install-Module IBTool -Force
 ```

-Once the module is installed, you can run:
+Once the module is installed in your computer, you can always started by running:
 ``` powershell
 Start-IBTool
 ```